Bigraded differential algebra for vertex algebra complexes: Bigraded differential algebras associated to a vertex algebra

-In this section we provide the main results of the paper by deriving relations for the double graded differential algebras and the cohomological invariants associated to bicomplexes \eqref{bigcomplex} and \eqref{shortseq} for a grading-restricted vertex algebra.
-Let us give first some further definitions.
-In this section we skip the dependence on vertex algebra elements and formal parameters in notations for elements of $C_{n}^{m}(V, W)$.
-In analogy with differential forms, we call a map $\Phi \in C_{m}^{n}(V, W)$ closed if
+In this and the next Sections we provide the main results of the paper by deriving relations for the double graded differential algebras associated to chain bicomplexes, in particular, to bicomplexes \eqref{bigcomplex} and \eqref{shortseq} for a grading-restricted vertex algebra.
+In analogy with the notion of integrability for differential forms on foliated manifolds \cite{Ghys}, we introduce here the notion of orthogonality for elements of spaces of a general complex.
+Let us consider a chain complex